The views expressed by the host on this program are right.

 I knew it.

-This, you know, it's a waste of time.
+You know, it's a waste of time.

 We put liberals at the front of the line, and in 15 seconds, the guy's already got us off on a false premise.

-Have to sit here and try to correct him on the premise.
+I have to sit here and try to correct him on the premise.

 Oh, geez.

-Um by the way, an interesting item, ladies and gentlemen.
+By the way, an interesting item, ladies and gentlemen.

-And do you know there have been and in the regular trial there was something really fascinating that was learned about this?
+And do you know there have been, and in the regular trial, there was something really fascinating that was learned about this?

 It seems that at least two and maybe three or more of the hijackers were all calling a single phone number.

-The phone number was to a Al Qaeda programmer, planner, financier in the United Arab Emirates.
+The phone number was to a al-Qaeda programmer, planner, financier in the United Arab Emirates.

-This guy was the one who helped arrange their travel, who helped indoctrinate them on U.S. society, uh, instructed them on driver's licenses, arranged for money to be wired into their personal accounts while they were pretending to be immigrants here.
+This guy was the one who helped arrange their travel, who helped indoctrinate them on U.S. society, instructed them on driver's licenses, arranged for money to be wired into their personal accounts while they were pretending to be immigrants here.

-Now forget the UAE angle because that's not my focus.
+Now, forget the UAE angle, because that's not my focus.

-My focus is we um didn't know this.
+My focus is we didn't know this.

-Oh, oh, take it, we did know it.
+Oh, take it, we did know it.

 Wait a second.